-- The Company's pending litigations comprise mainly claims against the Company, proceedings pending with tax and other authorities.
-The (i) Company has reviewed all its pending litigations and proceedings and has made adequate provisions, wherever required and disclosed the contingent liabilities, wherever applicable, in its financial statements.
-The Company does not reasonably expect the outcome of these proceedings to have a material impact on its financial statements. - (ii) Various income tax matters related to assessment years 2013-14, 2018-19, 2020-21 and 2021-22, resulted in disputed tax demands arisen on account of mistakes or errors which are apparent from records against which Company's rectification applications or appeals are pending.
-Details of additions/disallowances made in assessed total income are: ₹234.18 Lakhs (PY- Nil) notional gain on fair valuation of mutual funds included in the assessed taxable income; ₹ 154.20 lakhs (PY-Nil) credit not given for the TDS deposited (on dividend); ₹ 51.48 Lakhs (PY ₹48.04 Lakhs) others such as disallowance of additional depreciation claimed, deduction of certain statutory dues not allowed though paid in time, deferred tax reversal wrongly considered as book profits.
-The Management is confident that these disputed demands aggregating to ₹439.86 Lakhs (PY - ₹48.04 lakhs) will finally get reversed or rectified in due course and hence, not considered as contingent liabilities.
+- (i) The Company's pending litigations comprise mainly claims against the Company, proceedings pending with tax and other authorities.
+The Company has reviewed all its pending litigations and proceedings and has made adequate provisions, wherever required and disclosed the contingent liabilities, wherever applicable, in its financial statements.
+The Company does not reasonably expect the outcome of these proceedings to have a material impact on its financial statements. - (ii) \Income tax matter related to assessment year 2013-14, resulted in disputed tax demand of ₹ 7.85 lacs arisen on account of disallowance of additional deprecation claimed which is a mistake apparent from records against which the Company's rectification application/appeal is pending.
+The Management is confident that this disputed demand will get reversed or rectified in due course and hence, not considered as contingent liabilities.

-RELATED PARTY TRANSACTIONS 34
+34 RELATED PARTY TRANSACTIONS

-Enterprise where the control exists Jumbo World Holdings Limited Alfamont (Mauritius) Limited
+Enterprise where the control exists Relationship Ceased to be the related party# Jumbo World Holdings Limited Ultimate Holding Company 14.07.2023 Alfamont (Mauritius) Limited Holding Company 14.07.2023

-Relationship Ultimate Holding Company Holding Company